Breaking quadrature exactness: A spectral method for the Allen--Cahn equation on spheres: Introduction

-Our third motivation arises from the following question: What if we do not have full access to the initial data $u_0$ but only a set of samples $\{u_0(x_j)\}_{j=1}^m$ whose data locations $\{x_j\}_{j=1}^m$ cannot be prescribed?
-In this case, the quadrature rule \eqref{equ:quad} with points $\{x_j\}_{j=1}^m$ might not have the desired exactness \eqref{equ:exactness}, but we need to investigate behaviors of the numerical solutions.
-On one hand, such a consideration comes in line with the trend of interest in the numerical analysis community that the necessity of quadrature exactness should be re-accessed.
+Our third motivation then arises from the following question: What if we do not have full access to the initial data $u_0$ but only a set of samples $\{u_0(x_j)\}_{j=1}^m$, whose data locations $\{x_j\}_{j=1}^m$ cannot be prescribed?
+In this case, the quadrature rule \eqref{equ:quad} with points $\{x_j\}_{j=1}^m$ might not have the desired exactness \eqref{equ:exactness}, but it is still necessary to investigate behaviors of the numerical solutions obtained from these limited samples.
+On the one hand, such a consideration comes in line with the trend of interest in the numerical analysis community that the necessity of quadrature exactness should be re-accessed.
 This is because what matters in practice is the accuracy for integrating non-polynomial functions, see, e.g., \cite{an2022quadrature,trefethen2022exactness}.

-On the other hand, even when the quadrature rule \eqref{equ:quad} with exactness can be used, this investigation is still necessary, as explained below.
-Numerical integration on surfaces is quite different from the Euclidean space.
-On the one-dimensional Euclidean interval $[-1,1]$, for example, we have Gauss quadrature rules.
-When the dimension increases, we can at least consider tensor products to construct quadrature rules with high exactness degrees.
-However, the situation is different on surfaces.
-Let us take the sphere as an example.
-A spherical $t$-design, introduced in \cite{delsarte1991geometriae}, is a set of points $\{x_j\}_{j=1}^m\subset \mathbb{S}^{d-1}$ with the characterization that an equal-weight quadrature rule in these points exactly integrates all polynomials of degree at most $t$.
-That is, it holds that
+On the other hand, even when the quadrature rule \eqref{equ:quad} with exactness can be used, this investigation is still necessary.
+Numerical integration on surfaces differs fundamentally from integration in Euclidean spaces.
+While Gauss quadrature rules provide exact integration for polynomials on intervals (e.g., $[-1,1]$), and tensor product constructions extend this to higher-dimensional Euclidean domains, such approaches may not be directly applied to surfaces like the sphere due to geometric constraints.
+We take the sphere as an example to explain the challenge.
+A spherical $t$-design, introduced in \cite{delsarte1991geometriae}, is a set of points $\{x_j\}_{j=1}^m\subset \mathbb{S}^{d-1}$ with the characterization that an equal-weight quadrature rule in these points exactly integrates all polynomials of degree at most $t$, that is,